-- (4) The applicant shall list all transportation permits required for construction and operation of the project, and describe any necessary coordination with appropriate authorities for temporary or permanent road closures, lane closures, road access restrictions, and traffic control necessary for construction and operation of the proposed facility. - (5) The applicant shall describe the plan for decommissioning the proposed facility, including a discussion of any financial arrangements designed to assure the requisite financial resources.

-For a jurisdictional wind or solar facility, the plan shall be consistent with sections 4906.21 to 4906.222 of the Revised Code and rule 4906-4-09 of the Administrative Code. - (6) The applicant shall provide a list of counties, townships, villages, and cities within the project area. - (7) The applicant shall provide a list of the public officials contacted regarding the application, including their office addresses, email addresses, and office telephone numbers. - (8) For an electric generation facility, the applicant shall file a copy of the final complaint resolution plan on the public docket.
-At least seven days prior to the start of construction and at least seven days prior to the start of facility operations, the applicant shall notify via mail affected property owners and residents, including those individuals who were provided notice of the public informational meeting, residences located within one mile of the project area, parties to this case, county commissioners, township trustees, emergency responders, airports, schools, and libraries, as well as anyone who has requested updates regarding the project.
+- (2) The applicant shall describe A description of any insurance or other corporate programs for providing liability compensation for damages, if such should occur, to the public resulting from construction, operation, or decommissioning of the proposed facility. - (3) The applicant shall evaluate and describe An evaluation and description of the anticipated impact to roads and bridges associated with construction vehicles and equipment delivery, and any.
+Describe measures that will be taken to improve inadequate roads and repair roads and bridges to at least the condition present prior to the project. - (4) The applicant shall list A list of all transportation permits required for construction and operation of the project, and describe any necessary coordination with appropriate authorities for temporary or permanent road closures, lane closures, road access restrictions, and traffic control necessary for construction and operation of the proposed facility. - (5) Except as to electric power transmission lines and gas pipelines, The applicant applicant's shall describe description of the plan for decommissioning the proposed facility, including a discussion of any financial arrangements designed to assure the requisite financial resources.
+For a jurisdictional wind or solar facility, applicant's plan description should be consistent with sections 4906.21 to 4906.222 of the Revised Code and rule 4906-4-09 of the Administrative Code. - (6) A list of counties, townships, villages, and cities within the project area. - (7) A list of the public officials contacted regarding the application, including their office addresses, email addresses, and office telephone numbers. - (8) For an electric generation facility that applies for a certificate after the effective date of the adoption of this chapter, the following requirements apply. - -(a) The applicant shall file a copy of the final complaint resolution plan on the public docket. - -(b) At least seven days prior to the start of construction and at least seven days prior to the start of facility operations, the applicant shall notify via mail affected property owners and residents, including those individuals who were provided notice of the public informational meeting, residences located within one mile of the project area, parties to this case, county commissioners, township trustees, emergency responders, airports, schools, and libraries, as well as anyone who has requested updates regarding the project.
 These notices shall provide information about the project, including contact information and a copy of the complaint resolution plan.

-The start of construction notice shall include written confirmation that the applicant has complied with all preconstruction-related conditions of the certificate, as well as a timeline for construction and restoration activities.
-The start of facility operations notice shall include written confirmation that the applicant has complied with all construction-related conditions of the certificate, as well as a timeline for the start of operations.
-The applicant shall file a copy of these notices on the public docket.
-During the construction and operation of the facility, the applicant shall submit to staff a complaint summary report by the fifteenth day of April, July, October, and January of each year through the first five years of operation.
-The report shall include a list of all complaints received through the applicant's complaint resolution process, a description of the actions taken toward the resolution of each complaint, and a status update if the complaint has yet to be resolved.
-The applicant shall file a copy of these complaint summaries on the public docket.
+- -(c) The start of construction notice shall include written confirmation that the applicant has complied with all preconstruction-related conditions of the certificate, as well as a timeline for construction and restoration activities. - -(d) The start of facility operations notice shall include written confirmation that the applicant has complied with all construction-related conditions of the certificate, as well as a timeline for the start of operations. - -(e) During the construction and operation of the facility, the applicant shall submit to staff a complaint summary report by the fifteenth day of January and July of each year through the first five years of operation.
+The report shall include a list of all complaints received through the applicant's complaint resolution process, a description of the actions taken toward the resolution of each complaint, and a status update if the complaint has yet to be resolved. - -(f) The applicant shall file a copy of all preconstruction notices and complaint summaries on the public docket.